edcarp/python-novice-esces/_episodes/07-cond.md

 How can we use Python to identify thresholds, and take a different action for each?
 In this lesson, we'll learn how to write code that runs only when certain conditions are true.

-**FAO CHRIS**  the example I gave wass for ship operations e.g. with wave heights below 1.8 m you cen send out a crew transport vessel Above 3.5 m you cannot operatre survey / support ships - so nothing can go out.
-Suggest you use these in the example course 07

 ## Conditionals